CloudCruise/BADGER/README.md

   Workflows run as explicit, structured graphs.
 Predictable, debuggable, and fast.

 * **LLMs for targeted repair:**
-  When things break, only specific DSL nodes are regenerated—keeping fixes local and understandable.
+  When things break, only specific DSL nodes are regenerated – keeping fixes local and understandable.

 This approach lets you debug, version-control, and reliably scale browser automation workflows.
 It combines LLM flexibility exactly where it’s needed, with predictable, maintainable execution everywhere else.